-As mentioned in the Key Definitions section the calculations for determining weighted ADM are based off of unweighted ADM and mirror the procedure for determining Expenditure Flow Model (EFM) ADM calculations from past years, except that the students are "weighted".
-The weights are calculated in the same manner used for the fiscal benchmark report, to count as greater than 1.0 FTE students who are in special education, are economically disadvantaged, or are English language learners.
 Many students will fit into multiple categories.
 Generally, this is ignored except in the following cases.
 If a student is identified as economically disadvantaged and a disability in categories 3, 4, 5 or 6 the student's ADM will only be weighted by the disability category.
-The calculations and weights are as follows:
+The calculations and weights are seen below.

-Economically Disadvantaged extra weight: w=(P/A)0.1N, where
+Economically Disadvantaged Weighting: Weighted ADM = (P/A)0.1N, where

-- P= percent of district's ADM reported as eligible for free or reduced price lunch - A= average statewide percent of ADM reported as eligible for free or reduced price lunch - N= ADM reported as eligible for free or reduced price lunch
+- P = percent of district's ADM reported as eligible for free or reduced-price lunch - A = average statewide percent of ADM reported as eligible for free or reduced-price lunch - N = ADM reported as eligible for free or reduced-price lunch

-English Language Learners extra weight: Reported ELL ADM 0.2906
+English Language Learners extra weight: English Language Learners ADM 0.2906

-Special Education extra weight: Reported ADM in each category weight for that category
+Special Education extra weight: Disability ADM in each category weight for that category